Wait, I can elope in a city?? YES, you can!

 Coohills is a french restaurant right in LoDo overlooking Cherry Creek and right next those cool bridges you see driving along Speer in and out of Downtown.
 I have always loved them, then booked a wedding a Coohills and found out they let you do your ceremony RIGHT THERE.
 Right on the cool bridges!!
 I was so pumped, you have no idea.
 There’s some amazing spots to take photos nearby, and Coohills has a ceremony only package as well.

 The ART, a hotel

 Since they opened a few years back, The ART Hotel has been putting themselves out there as a unique space for weddings that will put together what you need to make your event awesome.
 That means, if you want to do something small, they can cater to that too!
 It’s in one of the most amazing areas of Denver to just walk in and take in the sights.
 We took massive advantage of that at the wedding I worked there.
 The parking entrance also has some of the coolest lights ever.
 The inside of the hotel is… well, a work of art.
 And, bonus, there is always rotating art inside and adds an extra something to the place.

-Thanks to COVID-19 (how many times have you said THAT, haha) there are quite a few wedding venues in Denver that have added elopement packages and small wedding packages for less than it costs to rent out the full venue for just a few people.
+Thanks to COVID-19 (how many times have you said THAT, haha) there are quite a few wedding venues in Denver that have added Elopement Packages and Microwedding Packages for less than it costs to rent out the full venue.
 This is a great opportunity to work with a very experienced group of vendors who do weddings as their main gig.
 You can count on organization, communication, and less leg-work for you!
 Here are some venues offering this:

 - Asterisk | Elopement Package Details